lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Return the sound instance handle from playing the specified audio from the specified actor
+Returns: int: the sound instance handle from playing the specified audio from the specified actor

 **Parameters**

-    audio: AUDIO FormID
+    Form: audio: the Audio Form to play
-    actor: target Actor
+    Form: actor: target Actor

 **Example**